CypherAk007/Chat-App/README.md

 # Chat-App
 ## Problem Title
-Advance Modern Chating App.
+Advance Modern Chatting App.

 ## Description
-This project concentrates on a fully fledged dynamic chating App.
+This project concentrates on a fully fledged dynamic chatting App.
 Features -
 - time stamp of the last chat
 - Last seen time only (not day/yr/month/GMT..)